the-world-needs-wannabes/the-world-needs-wannabes/README.md

 <div>idm if you dont follow back, i just wanna make big numbers bigger (⁠ ⁠╹⁠▽⁠╹⁠ ⁠)</div>

 <div>if im sleeping on pt im 100% afk</div>
+i only tell my age to people im close with (cuz uh.. yall is strangers) but just know that if im on your age dni i wont interact with you

 #### Things i fw (ints)
 <div align="left">